-Silver Springs State Park offers the historic glass-bottom boat tours, kayak and canoe rentals, hiking trails, camping, and bike and equestrian trails.
+Silver Springs State Park offers the historic glass-bottom boat tours.
+In addition, they also offer kayak and canoe rentals, hiking trails, camping, and bike and equestrian trails.
 There is a museum, gift shop, ice cream, and restaurant shop all located within the park.

 Our family arrived early and promptly got in line for the boat tour.
 The boats run continuously throughout the day, we did not have long to wait until we boarded.
 No matter where you sit on the boat you have a wonderful, crystal clear view of the spring waters below you.
-Our tour guide and Captain was rich with knowledge and history about the park, and the treasures below the waters’ surface.
+Our tour guide and Captain was rich with knowledge and history about the park.
 Besides wildlife and vegetation there are also movie props and historical artifacts from days gone by.
 My daughters were fascinated by the glass bottom of the boat.
-Even though the glass is original to these boats the view was crystal clear no matter the depth of the water.
+The glass is original to these boats.
+But the view was still crystal clear no matter the depth of the water.